 3. Insolvency Professionals(IP)

-These are professional experts who shall ultimately practice and carry out the Insolvency and Bankruptcy process.
+These are professional experts who shall ultimately practice and carry out the Bankruptcy and Insolvency process.
 For becoming an IP one requires to obtain membership from IPAs and simultaneously get registered with IBBI for practicing the Insolvency laws.
-The IPs are licensed professionals who conduct the resolution process and acts as liquidators at the hour of liquidation.
+The IPs are licensed professionals who conduct the insolvency resolution process and acts as liquidators at the hour of liquidation.
 At present, there are only 2037 IP who are currently practicing insolvency laws.

 4. Information Utility(IU)

 These are centralized repositories of financial and credit information of borrowers.
 Their main role is to store the financial information of the borrower in electronic form and to validate the stored information as well as claims of creditors with that of the borrowers when needed.
 The maintaining of financial records of borrowers in electronic form will eliminate delays and disputes about the facts as an when the default occurs.
 As per data available there is only one entity i.e. “National E-Governance Services Limited “which is registered to function as IU under the IBC.

 5. Adjudicating Authorities(AA)